Softskills - Know your True Self - Nirvana Shatakam

 chidananda rupah shivo’ham shivo’ham

-I have no fear of death, no caste or creed,
+I have no fear of death, no

 I have no father, no mother, for I was never born,